diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/graphql.ts.md

 ## Abstract

 This document provides a formal mathematical description of the application's data layer, modeling the GraphQL schema as a topological data manifold `M`.
 In this framework, data entities (e.g., `User`, `Transaction`) are treated as submanifolds, and relationships are defined as continuous maps between them.
 A GraphQL query is formalized as a projection operator `π` that maps a higher-dimensional entity submanifold onto a lower-dimensional submanifold defined by the selected fields.
+This is the physics of our data's reality.

 ---